Wallaby greats propose rugby review board

 “This is not a witch hunt, this is not about individuals,” he said.

-“It’s about transformational change that we can put into our game for the greater good and making rugby great again in Australia.”
+“It’s about transformational change that we can put into our game to make rugby great again in Australia.”